 Phone calls are answered between the hours of 8:00 a.m. and 7:00 p.m.

 Our Fax number is: (516) 227-8434

-Additional information can also be obtained by visiting the New York State Child Support website newyorkchildsupport.com.
+Additional information can also be obtained by visiting the New York State Child Support website.

-***Effective October 1, 2008, New York State will be implementing the federal law that requires each state to charge an annual fee of $25 for child support services.
+***Effective October 1, 2008, New York State implemented the federal law that requires each state to charge an annual fee of $25 for child support services.
 This fee applies only to parents who have never received public assistance benefits and who have a case with more than $500 in support collected during the federal fiscal year. ***